xrayfortytwo/templategeneration/README.md

-#Generating templates from a simple antlr4 grammar
+#Generating templates from a plainly antlr4 grammar

 ## Motivation